ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

 ### Conclusion

-Using the TypeScript server plugin is a good way for the solution that imports the style files which TypeScript can understand.
-It does not generate the definition file to the project and keeping the repository clean.
-Furthermore, we can enjoy the benefit of intellisense for CSS selector.
+Using TypeScript server plugin is a good solution for importing style files and assets in TypeScript.
+It does not generate definition files into the project so that the repository is kept clean.
+Furthermore, we can also enjoy the benefits of intellisense for CSS selectors.